 In fact at points in this story we get to see the darker Doctor.
 The man with nothing to live for.
 The survivor.
 I've said before that in my head there's a dark, dark version of Doctor Who where a post-Time War Doctor burdened with survivor guilt and a death wish goes out there to fight the monsters and occasional, like here, there's a hint at that in RTD's Doctor Who.
 With the implication that it is his companions that have saved him.
 I suspect my version of Doctor Who would get cancelled in a week.
 It's RTD's great skill to tell good stories, with humour, but still give us a taste of the darkness.

 RTD gets criticised - sometimes - for bringing too much humour into stories but for me Doctor Who has always had a splash of humour, even in the Classic Doctor Who years.
 The key - as Douglas Adams once said - is that the comedy doesn't encourage the actors to play it for laughs.
 They're not in a sit-com.
 They're in a family drama series.
 It's the difference between City of Death and Timelash both of which would be far different stories if the first were played like the latter.

-Anyway back to the story.
-This is entertaining enough and I love the way we're plunged straight into the mystery.
+Anyway, back to the story.
+This is entertaining enough, and I love the way we're plunged straight into the mystery.
 Who is this other Doctor?
 Why doesn't he recognise his younger self?
 And the gradual revelation is both rather nicely done and movingly played by both Tennant and Morrissey.
-You feel for both of them as the one's fate echoes the other.
+You feel for both as the one's fate echoes the other.

 Tony Cross is the creator of the wonderful Centurion Blog's found HERE and HERE.